What Type of Pillow Is Best for Side Sleepers?

 While there isn't one "correct" sleep position, there is one that's far more popular than the rest: side sleeping.
 If you're among the 74 percent of adults in the U.S. who sleep on their side, you know how important it is to have the right pillow to feel comfortable.
+Paired with a best mattress for side sleepers, you'll have the perfect setup for rejuvenating rest.

 While back sleepers can get away with thinner pillows and many stomach sleepers don't use pillows at all, side sleepers require a pillow with structure and loft to support their head and neck.
 Plus, a lot of side sleepers can’t get comfortable without a for their knees as well.